solidusjs/solidus/README.md

 ### Resources

 Instead of keeping content in a database Solidus uses data from external APIs.
-Solidus requests JSON data from third party APIs, preprocesses it, then combines it with a handlebars template to make a page.
+Solidus requests JSON data from third party APIs, preprocesses it, then combines it with a Handlebars template to make a page.

 **Important:** API responses are cached, but expire in only a minute, meaning API requests very often.
 This may cause any rate limits to be quickly exceeded in production when a site is exposed to traffic.
 An API proxy is therefore highly recommended.